sphillips23/BAIS3300-week7-hw/README.md

 1. Clone this repository.
 2. This project uses static HTML so files can be opened locally by double clicking the .html files.

-*Changes to the survey an be made through Visual Studio Code*
+*Changes to this survey can be made through Visual Studio Code*

 ## Link to my Survey 🔗